stanford-oval/cs294-homework-workdir/hw2/README.md

 The first step is to define the domain of discourse, that is, the database schema, the actions that we will perform on it, and the parameters those actions need.
 There can be multiple possible actions, for example a movie dialogue agent could offer to buy a ticket, or watch it on Netflix.

-You will start from the schema definition of Homework 1.
+You will start from the schema definition of homework 1.
 First, create a new experiment folder next to `restaurant`, and edit the Makefile accordingly.
 Instructions on how to edit the Makefile are in the Makefile itself.
-Copy over the `schema.tt`, `entities.json` and `dataset.tt` from Homework 1 in the new directory.
+Copy over the `schema.tt`, `entities.json` and `dataset.tt` from homework 1 in the new directory.

 Then, edit `schema.tt` and `dataset.tt` to include one or more actions.
 You should describe the input and output parameters of the action, using the appropriate type and annotations.
-The action must include at least one parameter with an `Entity()` type matching the kind of object returned by main query of your Homework 1 device.
+The action must include at least one parameter with an `Entity()` type matching the kind of object returned by main query of your homework 1 device.
 You will also need to add new dialogue-specific annotations to schema.tt.
 See [instructions/nl-annotations.md](instructions/nl-annotations.md) for the full list of required and optional annotations.

 For example, `restaurant/schema.tt`, we have the following action to reserve a restaurant: